jam7/narou-docker-alpine/README.md

 $ narou send
 ```

-Unmount them.
-It is required to run umount three times on Ubuntu-20.04 with
+After `naoru send`, unmount Kindle like below.
+It is required to run
-WSL2.
+`umount` three times on Ubuntu-20.04 under WSL2.

 ```
 $ sudo umount d:/